Taylor Swift, Travis Kelce: Complete Dating Rumor Timeline

 At Super Bowl LVII, Travis Kelce and the Kansas City Chiefs faced off against Jason Kelce and the Philadelphia Eagles.
 Swift is an avowed Eagles fan, referencing the team in Evermore’s “Gold Rush.”
 This, dear friends, is what we in the fanfic biz call an enemies-to-lovers arc.

-Kelce rubbed salt in his brother’s wound in his Saturday Night Live’s monologue, while also making reference to his canceled dating show Catching Kelce.
-So what you’re saying, Trav, is that you’re not averse to smooching on camera?
+Kelce rubbed salt in his brother’s wound in his Saturday Night Live monologue, while also making reference to his canceled dating show Catching Kelce.
+So what you’re saying, Trav, is that you’re not averse to smooching on-camera?
 Good to know, good to know.

 August 2023: Best Believe Kelce’s Still Be-Stached